 UJA offers scholarships for students interested in working within one of our partner agencies, grantees, day schools, or synagogues.
 We consider applicants pursuing graduate degrees in:

 Please contact us to determine whether your program is eligible for consideration.
 This is an opportunity to receive a scholarship of up to $7,500 a year for up to two years.

 In order to apply for a scholarship, applicants must:

 Learning Seminars: Our community of learners is diverse, and each fellow brings a different lens to their work.
 Let’s learn from and with each other.
 Participate in six learning seminars on topics relevant to work in the Jewish nonprofit sector.
 Seminars will take place six times a year in various locations.

 Community Engagement: We want our fellows to have their ears on the ground and engage with community as they learn in the classroom.
-Fellows will be required to engage in a community event, site visit, or volunteer opportunity three times during the academic year.
+Students required by their program to intern, and who have at least one year of internship remaining in their program, will be required to intern with a Jewish nonprofit organization, Jewish day school, or synagogue in the five boroughs of New York City, Long Island, or Westchester.
+This is particularly relevant for social work students.
+Fellows with no New York intern or work requirement will be required to engage in a community event, site visit, or volunteer opportunity three times during the academic year.
 Volunteer on MLK Day.
 Learn at BASE Hillel.
 Attend an antipoverty conference at UJA.
 A full list of suggestions and guidelines will be provided for fellows to select.
-Students required by their program to intern, and who have at least one year of internship remaining in their program, will be required to intern with a Jewish nonprofit organization, Jewish day school, or synagogue in the five boroughs of New York City, Long Island, or Westchester.
-This is particularly relevant for social work students.
-In year two, fellows will teach a course of approximately six sessions to donors, staff, clients, or lay leaders at UJA or a partner agency.
+In year two, students without a work or internship requirement will teach a course of approximately six sessions to donors, staff, clients, or lay leaders at UJA or at a partner agency.